shikaan/shikaan.github.io/content/blog/cache-current-status/index.md

 Among the things going hand in hand with `manifest.json` (especially with regards to Progressive Web Apps), we have Service Workers.

-Without going too much in details about the awesome things you can do with service workers<a href="#note4" id="note4ref"><sup>4</sup></a>, you can imagine them as a JavaScript thread running in parallel in the browser whose life cycle is not bound to the client application's one.
+Without going too much in details about the awesome things you can do with service workers[^4], you can imagine them as a JavaScript thread running in parallel in the browser whose life cycle is not bound to the client application's one.

 The reason why we are so interested in them here is that in Service Worker API we have access to the Cache Interface.